grscwf/twin-mt/nero-dev-guide.md

     - `d_` is Drekkar's story.
     - `n_` is Nero's story.
     - `g_` is state not specific to either story.
+  - Important: Avoid storing arrays in state variables.
+    - SugarCube uses a simple delta encoding for state history, so that each turn only needs to record the state that changes.
+      However, its delta algorithm does not handle arrays, so any array value will be continually repeated in every delta.
 - Metadata variables persist across playthroughs.
   - They don't get erased when the player restarts.
   - This is stuff like "which endings are unlocked".